A new United Colors of Benetton pop-up store in New York's SoHo neighborhood has lead to a social media outburst from a few 'offended' parents

 The film included a climactic gun that was filmed at Grauman's Chinese Theater.
 The scene could be glimpsed in a trailer for the movie that the studio pulled from circulation on July 20 after the shooting that claimed 12 lives.

-their listeners into joining the flock.
+into joining the flock.
 And not just any flock.
 The program went to great lengths to discredit any minister or church that deviates from the Old Time Religion view of God as a stern and wrathful judge.
-How, according to Rev. Newcombe,
+How, according to Rev. Newcombe, should we

 The independent romantic comedy Dorfman has won a battle to have its R rating changed to a PG-13, the appeals board of the